catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ## Change-over of parish priests

-The following administrative arrangements have been advised by the Vicar General's Office:
+The following administrative arrangements have been advised by the Vicar General’s Office:

 ### ACNC—notification of change of parish priest or administrator

 When a parish priest or administrator commences a new parish appointment, it is necessary to notify the Australian Charities and Not-for-Profits Commission (ACNC) of the appointment.

-This can be done by a parish employee (under the authority of the parish priest) by logging into the parish's unique portal on the [ACNC website](http://www.acnc.gov.au/).
-The information required by the ACNC will include the priest or administrator's full name, date of birth, residential address, position held and the date on which the appointment commences.
+This can be done by a parish employee (under the authority of the parish priest) by logging into the parish’s unique portal on the [ACNC website](http://www.acnc.gov.au/).
+The information required by the ACNC will include the priest or administrator’s full name, date of birth, residential address, position held and the date on which the appointment commences.

-This information must be provided to the ACNC within 28 days of the appointment if the parish's income exceeds $250,000 per annum, or otherwise within 60 days of the appointment.
+This information must be provided to the ACNC within 28 days of the appointment if the parish’s income exceeds $250,000 per annum, or otherwise within 60 days of the appointment.

 ### ATO/ABR—notification of change of parish priest or administrator.

-Upon a change of parish priest, the Parish Support Office will coordinate with the Vicar General's Office to notify the ATO of the parish's authorised contact person.
+Upon a change of parish priest, the Parish Support Office will coordinate with the Vicar General’s Office to notify the ATO of the parish’s authorised contact person.

-Parishes should maintain up-to-date credentials on the ATO portal and access to the ATO's Authorisation Manager portal at [www.authorisationmanager.gov.au](http://www.authorisationmanager.gov.au/).
+Parishes should maintain up-to-date credentials on the ATO portal and access to the ATO’s Authorisation Manager portal at [www.authorisationmanager.gov.au](http://www.authorisationmanager.gov.au/).
 Address, email and bank account details can be updated through the portal.

 ### Requirements from the Safeguarding Unit